kuznetsov-radio/gxmodelfitting/README.md

 bestQarr - 1-element array containing the obtained best-fit heating rate Q0.<br/>
 rhoArr, chiArr, etaArr -1-element arrays containing the obtained rho^2, chi^2, and eta^2 metrics.
 Note that only one of those metrics (defined by the 'metric' keyword) is actually minimized; two other metrics correspond to the obtained best-fit Q0 values.<br/>
 modImageArr - map object containing the best-fit model radio map (corresponding to the best-fit heating rate Q0).
 The map is not convolved with the instrument beam.<br/>
-modImageConvArr - map object containingthe above-mentioned best-fit model radio map convolved with the instrument beam.<br/>
+modImageConvArr - map object containing the above-mentioned best-fit model radio map convolved with the instrument beam.<br/>
 obsImageArr - map object containing the observed radio map rebinned and shifted to match the best-fit model map.<br/>
 If the algorithm failed to find the best-fit heating rate (e.g., the used metric has no minimum within the valid Q0 range, or has more than one local minimum), the corresponding BestQarr, rhoArr, chiArr, and etaArr are set to NaN, and the corresponding image maps contain all zeros.<br/>
 Note: the program does not overwrite the existing fit\*.sav files.
 If the program is interrupted, on the next launch it will compute the results only for those (a, b) values that have not been processed before.